Tagline – Action…Excitement…Romance…Fill the Screen!

 Will learns of the trick on his sisters wedding day and refuses to turn over her full dowry.
 While the dowry means little to Sean, it is very important to Mary Kate as it represents her identity, independence, and pride.

-NOTABLE: This film won two Academy Awards; Best Director (John Ford), and Best Cinematography, Color.
+NOTABLE: The Quiet Man won two Academy Awards; Best Director (John Ford), and Best Cinematography, Color.
 It was also nominated for Best Picture, Best Actor in a Supporting Role (Victor McLaglen), Best Writing, Screenplay, Best Art Direction-Set Decoration, Color, and Best Sound, Recording.

 The Quiet Man was the only film to receive a Best Picture nomination for Republic Pictures, known for low-budget B-movies.